Read on to know all the details about deportation from UAE.

 The United Arab Emirates or UAE is one of the most popular Middle Eastern countries not only for the purpose of tourism but also for employment.
 Thousands of people visit the UAE for holidays while equal amount of people seek employment in its Emirates cities, every year.
 The major highlight of being employed in the UAE is that you do not have to pay any kind of tax to the government, which is a common practice in most countries in the world.
 While getting a job and becoming a resident in the UAE has immense advantages, it is important to know that even a small disregard or breaking of the law can cause imprisonment and worse, deportation.
+Whatever your nationality, whether you have a Dubai visa from Nigeria or India, or if you are travelling to the UAE with an American or UK passport on a visa on arrival, you must still know that overstaying after your visa has expired or not adhering to UAE law can result in your deportation and blacklisting from the country for life.
 The UAE takes it laws and rules very seriously and whoever is seen flouting the rules would get punished.
 Hence, it is extremely important to know everything about deportation from the UAE.

 Before we got on to the procedure of deportation from the UAE, it is important to know the reasons for the same.
 There are numerous reasons that can get you deported from the UAE.
 While are some are simple law breaking offences, some are criminal ones.
 Here are the reasons that can lead to deportation from the UAE: